31. Glossary

 - panel

-Title Bar Panel
+Title Bar

-Main Menu Panel
+Main Menu

-The Client Area Panel is often subdivided into sub-panels of its own, depending on the application.
+The Client Area is often subdivided into sub-panels of its own, depending on the application.
 As you can see, these form a tree structure within the application.

 The “leaf” objects in this tree are normally referred to as “Controls” or “Widgets”, while “panels” are considered to be “containers” for other panels or Widgets.

-- Phantoms
+- Phantom

 Plugins are augmentations to Sublime Text implemented in Python.
 See Plugins for details.